 At the beginning of 2014 we opened the centre and welcomed the first children.
 The number of children was limited to eight.
 These were challenging cases or severely traumatized children.

-The team had the opportunity to lern the ropes and build reasonable structures.
-We have accommodate children where all measures in the social environment have failed.
-These are children in dire straits who usually end up on the street, in prison, in slavery, in prostitution or early death.
-Unfortunately, because of the Ebola epidemic, we had to greatly reduce access to the centre and operations at that time.
-In 2015, the epidemic decreased and we were trained and prepared for emergencies in the meantime.
-In October 2015, we therefore resumed complete operations in the fenced main building on the street.
+The team had the opportunity to build reasonable structures.
+We took in children for whom all measures in the social environment had failed.
+These are children in greatest need, who usually end up on the streets, in prison, in slavery, prostitution or early death.
+Unfortunately, at that time we had to greatly reduce access to the centre and operations because of the Ebola epidemic.
+In 2015, the epidemic subsided and we were trained and equipped for emergencies in the meantime.
+In October 2015, we therefore fully resumed operations in the fenced main building by the road.

-We have good contacts with the local population, with local aid agencies and authorities with whom we work closely.
-We in Switzerland recognise and respect the enormous work that Kémoko Touré is doing with his team in Guinea.
+We have good contacts with the local population, with local aid organizations and the authorities with whom we work closely.
+We in Switzerland recognise and respect the enormous work that our team in Guinea is doing.